USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

 "Central Instructional and Research Computing Environment" providing Big-Scale computational resources assisting faculty and partners of USF in their research.

-The HII/RC Cluster is a special segment of CIRCE combining computational and storage systems via HII grants integrated into the overall CIRCE environment to provide the maximum of expertise and assets.
+The HII/RC Cluster is a special segment of CIRCE combining a series of HII grants into supplementary computational and storage components integrated into the overall CIRCE environment providing the maximum of both expertise and assets.

 The one consideration from a usage perspective is, although a large portion of the CIRCE documentation (available at https://cwa.rc.usf.edu/) has relevant information, the special nature of the HII/RC Cluster